Hingham Institution for Savings (HIFS)

 Eileen Trainor VP and Treasurer

 Eileen Trainor joined Hingham Institution for Savings in 2008.
-She oversees the financial management of the Bank, including asset-liability management, accounting, budgeting, and regulatory reporting.
-Prior to her current role, she was the Assistant Vice President and Controller at the Bank.
-Before joining Hingham, Ms. Trainor was the Finance/Accounting Manager for Arbella Insurance Group.
-She is a Certified Public Accountant and holds a BA in Management from Gettysburg College, along with an MA in Accounting and an MBA from Northeastern University.
+She is responsible for the financial management of the Bank, encompassing asset-liability management, accounting, budgeting, and regulatory reporting.
+Prior to her current role, she served as Assistant Vice President and Controller at the Bank and was previously the Finance/Accounting Manager for Arbella Insurance Group.
+Eileen is a Certified Public Accountant.

 Holly Cirignano VP - Chief of Staff

-Holly Cirignano serves as the Vice President - Chief of Staff for Hingham Institution for Savings.
+Holly Cirignano serves as the Vice President and Chief of Staff.

 AI Analysis | Feedback